devNahuelOper/StereoFidelity/README.md

 On a correct match, the icon you hovered over also gets removed from the board, and the score is based on how many you can clear before the song ends.
 Bonus points are also acquired for efficiency (calculated using the time played in the round vs the song’s original duration).

-# Stereo Fidelity Features:
+# Stereo Fidelity Features
 * Choose Game Mode or Freestyle Mode
-* Game Mode
+* GAME MODE
   * Select a song.
   * Get mouse ready near effect icons, as a 3-image frame appears above board.
     <img src="https://user-images.githubusercontent.com/16979527/86932562-89db3d80-c107-11ea-87cb-886f0d13c3db.png" width="50%" height="50%">